cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 > ✅ **Remedy: Use [historical](https://www.cockroachlabs.com/docs/v21.2/as-of-system-time.html) queries whenever possible**
 > - Historical queries never wait on anything and never block anything
 > - Best possible performance - served by the nearest replica
-> - Only if the application can use data that is 5 second old or older
+> - Only if an application can use data that is 5 second old or older